ThatOtherAndrew/obsidian-digital-garden/src/site/notes/School/S5/Physics/Our Dynamic Universe/The Expanding Universe.md

 According to Hubble's Law, $v$ is directly proportional to $d$.
 However, in practice, observerations show that the further away a galaxy is, the more it is accelerating away from us.
 There must be something causing this acceleration, which we call **dark energy**.

 ### Dark Matter
+We can determine information about stars and galaxies in space by looking at the electromagnetic radiation emitted - but this means that if you have matter which does not emit any form of EM radiation, it is impossible for us to observe.
+We call this matter **dark matter**.

-Ouur galaxy is spinning faster than it should, based on calculations using the visible mass.
-This must mean there is some hidden mass within the galaxy, which we call **dark matter**.
+Our galaxy is spinning faster than it should based on calculations using the visible mass, therefore we can determine that dark matter must exist inside of it (e.g. a supermassive black hole).